City of Kingston Paving

 Broadway Streetscape Project

 The Broadway Streetscape Project is a complete overhaul for the Broadway corridor between St. James and Grand Streets.
 The goal of the project is to improve traffic flow and safety for all street users including vehicles, pedestrians and bicyclists.
-The Broadway Streetscape Project will enhance the overall aesthetics of Broadway with new sidewalks, lighting, street furniture, bicycle facilities along with trees, shrubs, plants and bioswales.
-And the project will include paving!
+The Broadway Streetscape Project enhances the overall aesthetics of Broadway with new sidewalks, lighting, street furniture, bicycle facilities along with trees, shrubs, plants and bioswales.
+And brand new paving!

 More info at: https://www.kingston-ny.gov/broadwaystreetscapeproject